 An International Private Education at Medbury

-At Medbury School we provide a safe and caring learning environment for 360 boys aged 5 to 13, where both dayboys and boarders thrive, guided by strong boundaries, clearly defined requirements and exceptional peer support.
+At Medbury School we provide a safe and caring learning environment for boys aged 5 to 13, where both dayboys and boarders thrive, guided by strong boundaries, clearly defined requirements and exceptional peer support.

 There are many reasons and benefits for attending school outside a student's home country and at Medbury we provide a programme of study appropriate for each student.

 Pastoral Care of International Students

-Medbury School has agreed to observe and be bound byThe Education (Pastoral Care for International Students) Code of Practice 2016.
+Medbury School has agreed to observe and be bound by The Education (Pastoral Care for International Students) Code of Practice 2016.
 This code is a guarantee of standards of student care and supervision, teaching and recruiting as well as providing a 'complaints protocol' for dissatisfied students or parents.
 Copies of the code are available on request from the school or from the NZQA Website.

-- Immigration & Visas
+Immigration and Visas

-Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand, and can be viewed on their website at https://www.immigration.govt.nz/new-zealand-visas
+Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand, and can be viewed on their website at www.immigration.govt.nz/new-zealand-visas.

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at www.moh.govt.nz
+Full details on entitlements to publicly funded health services are available through the Ministry of Health on their website www.moh.govt.nz

-The Accident Compenstation Corporation provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand, but you may still be liable for all other medical and realted costs.
-Further information can be viewed on the ACC website at www.acc.co.nz
+The Accident Compenstation Corporation (ACC) provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand, but you may still be liable for all other medical and realted costs.
+Find more information at www.acc.co.nz.

 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.